 You will learn easy and tested techniques to recover rm files on Ubuntu.

 Rm stands for remove here and is basically used for removing objects.
 Objects like files, directories, symbolic links, etc., from the file system such as UNIX.

 The main function of the rm command is to remove references to objects from the file system.
 This command works silently, so you should take utter care while running this command.
 This is so because once you delete files, it becomes difficult to recover the contents of files and directories.

 Syntax: The syntax for the “rm” command is

 rm [OPTIONS]...
 FILE...

-Deleting single file: If you want to delete a single file, you have to use the “rm” command followed by the name of the file as an argument.
+Deleting single file: If you want to delete a single file, you have to use the “rm” command followed by the file's name as an argument.

 rm filename1 filename2 filename3 filename 4